Precyors/teen-segmentation-analysis-with-kmeans/README.md

 # teen-segmentation-analysis-with-kmeans
-K-Means clustering project that segments teenagers into behavioral groups based on demographic data and online interests.
+Segmenting teenagers into behavioral groups based on demographic data and online interests.

 ---